it5prasoon/OrganiseHackathonsDjango/README.md

 5. Only registered users can comment on any event.

 # TODO
-1. To create Publish event app.
-2. To create register button and email sending after that.
-3. To create notifications app in which users can see the notifications. { Extra Not Necessary }
+1. To create notifications app in which users can see the notifications. { Extra Not Necessary }
+2. email sending after registration.

 Facts: It was really fun while working on this event.
 It has cleared many of my confusions about the particular framework.
 It was not so easy but not much tough.